Serafin Quiason Jr.

 Serafin Danganan Quiason Jr. (June 15, 1930 – August 13, 2016) was a Filipino scholar and historian.
 He was the former director National Library of the Philippines and Chairman of the National Historical Institute in the Philippines.
 He is one of the 1965 TOYM (Ten Outstanding Young Men) Awardees for History.

 Early life and education

 Quiason was born on June 15, 1930.
 His brother, Camilo Quiason, would eventually become Associate Justice of the Supreme Court.
-He married Sonia Narvas, a Professor of Food Microbiology at the University of the Philippines and has a daughter Sonia (Mita), an Information Technology Specialist.
+He married Sonia Narvas, a professor of food microbiology at the University of the Philippines and has a daughter Mita, an Information Technology Specialist.

 He graduated cum laude with a degree in history at the University of the Philippines in 1952.
 There, he became a member of the Upsilon Sigma Phi.

 Quiason was a recipient of the Fulbright-Smith–Mundt Scholarship, under which he finished his MA in Far East history and PhD in history at the University of Pennsylvania in 1954 and 1962, respectively.
 He was elected into the Pi Gamma Mu International Social Science Society and the Phi Alpha Theta International Historical Society.